-Creamy Keto and Gluten-Free Green Bean Casserole will be your new favorite holiday recipe whether you are on the Keto or a Gluten-Free diet or not, your family will gobble up my creamy version of the iconic vegetable side dish for the Thanksgiving, Christmas or even in the summer.
+Creamy Keto and Gluten-Free Green Bean Casserole will be your new favorite holiday recipe whether you are on the Keto or a Gluten-Free diet or not!
+Your family will gobble up my creamy version of the iconic vegetable side dish for the Thanksgiving, Christmas or even in the summer.
 It's made with fresh green beans (you can sub in canned) and NO cream of mushroom canned soup!
-Make it this summer when green beans are at their peak!
+The crunchy topping is genius (if I say so myself) and delicious.

-I've changed several things from the Campbell's soup "old faithful" recipe-fresh green beans for canned, cream cheese and fresh mushrooms for cream of mushroom soup, and crispy crunchy pork rinds crushed on top for Ritz crackers.
+I've changed several things from the Campbell's soup "old faithful" recipe-fresh green beans for canned, cream cheese and fresh mushrooms for cream of mushroom soup, and crispy crunchy pork rinds crushed on top in place of buttery crackers.

-I am not on the Keto diet, nor do I have anyone in my family that needs gluten-free recipes, but I know many of my readers are and I want everyone to be able to make and eat side dishes for the holidays that they grew up eating even though it has a twist.
+I am not on the Keto diet, nor do I have anyone in my family that needs gluten-free recipes, but I know many of my readers are and I want everyone to be able to make and eat side dishes for the holidays that they traditionally grew up eating.

 Why use fresh green beans?

 It doesn't matter how fancy I get with my side dishes at Thanksgiving and Christmas dinner, my kids always want Green Bean Casserole.
-It's tradition more than taste in my opinion but I'm not a fan of canned green beans-unless my mom canned them and they come out of her Masib jars!
+It's tradition more than taste in my opinion but I'm not a huge fan of canned green beans-unless my mom canned them and they come out of her Mason jars!
 Fresh green beans are not hard to find during the holidays and many grocery stores have them already trimmed.

-Cooking fresh green beans is a "snap" (see what I did there) when you steam them in a microwave-safe dish with only 2 tablespoons of water.
+Cooking fresh green beans is a "snap" (see what I did there) when you steam them in a microwave-safe dish with only 1/4 cup of water.